Verdicts and Settlements

 Read Through Past Successes for Our Chico Law Firm

 The attorneys at Peters, Habib, McKenna, Juhl-Rhodes & Cardoza, LLP have been representing residents of Chico, California in a wide range of legal areas for over 100 years.
-Since our founding in 1896, we have been committed to helping our clients fight for justice in personal injury law as well as other areas, including estate law and business law.
+Since our firm began serving the greater Chico area community in the early 1900’s, we have been committed to helping our clients fight for justice in personal injury law as well as other areas, including estate law and business law.
 Below, our attorneys explain some of our most notable and proudest achievements in recent years.
 For more information about how we can help you with your legal case, please contact us to schedule an initial consultation.

 Legal Disclaimer: Every case is different and depends on a variety of factors unique to your situation.
 The case results below do not guarantee a similar outcome for your situation and do not constitute legal advice.